Multiplying Disciple-Makers

 The Bible says in Luke 9:23.And he (Jesus) said to them all, If any man will come after me, let him deny himself, and take up his cross daily, and follow me.

-5) Jesus intentionally thinned large crowds.
+Jesus intentionally thinned large crowds down to the faithful

 We see two times when Jesus intentionally reduced the huge crowds following Him.
-His hard teachings were meant to sift the true followers from the crowd.

-6) The first time is in John chapter six.
+The first time is in John chapter six.

-Then in John 6:54, to the large crowd, plus His disciples, Jesus said they must eat His flesh and drink His blood to have eternal life.
+Then, in John 6:54, to the large crowd, plus His disciples, Jesus said they must eat His flesh and drink His blood to have eternal life.

 And the Bible reads in John 6:66 From that time many of his disciples went back, and walked no more with him.